-The executive chairman and executive director are both paid an annual fee on a monthly basis under respective service agreements with the Company.
+The executive chairman and executive director are both paid an annual fee monthly under respective service agreements with the Company.
 Employment under each agreement continues unless validly terminated in accordance with the agreement.
-Services may be terminated by either party at any time with 12 month's written notice and there are no termination payments provided under the agreement.
+Services may be terminated by either party at any time with 12 months written notice and there are no termination payments provided under the agreement.